 The Company recognizes revenue from the sale of the digital, film-based CAD and electronic brachytherapy products and services in accordance with ASU No. 2009-13, Multiple-Deliverable Revenue Arrangements ("ASU 2009-13").
-This guidance replaced FASB ASC 605-25, Multiple Element Arrangements (formerly Emerging Issues Task Force ("EITF") Issue No. 00-21, Accounting for Revenue Arrangements with Multiple Deliverables), where the fair value of the undelivered elements were deferred and only the revenue related to the delivered elements was recognized if fair value had been established for the undelivered elements.
-If fair value had not been established for any undelivered elements, the entire order was deferred.
 In accordance with the guidance of ASU 2009-13, fair value as the measurement criteria is replaced with the term selling price and establishes a hierarchy for determining the selling price of a deliverable.
 ASU 2009-13 also eliminates the use of the residual value method for determining the allocation of arrangement consideration.
 For multi-element arrangements, revenue is allocated to all deliverables based on their relative selling prices.
 In such circumstances, a hierarchy is used to determine the selling price to be used for allocating revenue to deliverables as follows: (i) vendor-specific objective evidence of fair value ("VSOE"), (ii) third-party evidence of selling price ("TPE"), and (iii) best estimate of the selling price ("BESP").
 VSOE generally exists only when the deliverable is sold separately and is the price actually charged for that deliverable.
-The process for determining an ESP for deliverables without VSOE or TPE considers multiple factors including relative selling prices; however, these may vary depending upon the unique facts and circumstances related to each deliverable.
+The process for determining an BESP for deliverables without VSOE or TPE considers multiple factors including relative selling prices; however, these may vary depending upon the unique facts and circumstances related to each deliverable.
 Sales of the electronic brachytherapy product typically include several devices, accessories, service and supply.
 The Company generally allocates revenue to the deliverables in the arrangement based on the BESP.
 Revenue is recognized when the product has been delivered, and service and supply revenue is recognized over the life of the service and supply agreement.

-For most of iCAD's Digital, MRI and film based sales, the responsibility for the installation process lies with its OEM partners, GE Healthcare, Siemens Medical and others.
+For most of iCAD's Digital, MRI and film based sales, the responsibility for the installation process lies with its Original Equipment Manufacturer ("OEM") partners, GE Healthcare, Siemens Medical and others.
 On occasion, when iCAD is responsible for product installation, the installation element is considered a separate unit of accounting because the delivered product has stand alone value to the customer.
 In these instances, the Company allocates the deliverables based on the framework established within ASU 2009-13.
 Therefore, the installation and training revenue is recognized as the services are performed.
 The adoption of ASU 2009-13 did not have a material effect on the financial condition or results of operations of the Company.

-The Company generally recognizes revenue upon shipment of product to customers and the fulfillment of all contractual terms and conditions.
 The Company uses customer purchase orders that include all terms of the arrangement and in the case of OEM customers are also supported by distribution agreements.
 The Company generally ships Free On Board shipping point and uses shipping documents and third-party proof of delivery to verify delivery and transfer of title.
 In addition, the Company assesses whether collection is reasonably assured by considering a number of factors, including past transaction history with the customer and the creditworthiness of the customer, as obtained from third party credit references.